-My name is Kieran Jones, and whilst I run a very successful web hosting and managed IT company, my passion in my spare time though is psychology, mental health, and the environment.
+My name is Kieran Jones, and whilst I run a very successful web hosting and managed IT company, in my spare time my passion is the human condition, psychology, mental health, and the environment.

 When it comes to mental health, I have seen first hand the impact that a lack of psychological and emotional support can have, particularly with children, teenagers, and young adults.
 I have also experienced for myself first hand the impact that poor mental health has and how desperately lonely it can be, and how positive therapeutic input can be.

-I hope that my expertise in technology as well as psychology will allow me to bridge the divide a little and provide some guidance and advice on how technology and mental health collide and how to navigate that minefield, particularly with regard to children and young people.
+Beyond those longer term plans, I hope that in the meantime my expertise in technology as well as psychology will allow me to bridge the divide a little and provide some guidance and advice on how technology and mental health collide and how to navigate that minefield, particularly with regard to children and young people.
 The internet can be a scary and dangerous place, but more often than not it’s a lot more scary to parents than children and an over reaction is not always a healthy one.
 We all know a parent who only lets their children use the internet or their mobile for 10 minutes a day and only in the middle of the living room or hall way under supervision.

 So, that’s me.
-Let me finish with a favourite but mind bending quote about our own desire for happiness and fulfilment from Mark Manson and his excellent book The Subtle Art of Not Giving a F*ck
+Let me finish with a favourite but mind bending quote about our desire for happiness and fulfilment.